davekilian/terracast/docs/architecture.md

 The problem that needs to be solved here is how to rectify an ahead-of-time LSN ordering scheme with long running RW transactions with unpredictable predicate locking.
 If the predicates can be found ahead of time, we can ensure serializability easily, but if RW transactions can incrementally lock more and more predicates, it's not clear how to let that happen without locking the whole WO publish queue.
 An RW transaction can

 But that's fine, I think we document two schemes.
 If it's possible to predicate lock for an RW transaction ahead of time, then the RW transaction simply acquires all predicate locks, waits for all preceding RW or WO transaction, then executes on its own isolated snapshot view of the world.
 If for some reason that is not feasible for some queries, those must lock the entire WO queue, which sucks but at least we can do some background buffering so when RW finally publishes, all WOs that were waiting on it show up instantly as well.

+Also, I decided to put off discussing the recovery scheme until here.

 ## Query Path Selection and Optimization